The-Balance-FFXIV/balance-static/content/jobs/casters/summoner/basic-guide.md

 Its main spells, **Ruby Rite** and **Ruby Catastrophe**, are both hard casts.

 Ifrit's Astral Flow equivalent is a 1-2 melee combo.
 The first ability, **Crimson Cyclone**, also functions as a gap closer.
 The second ability, **Crimson Strike**, needs to be used in melee range.
-Note that this combo can be broken, so do not cast any other GCD spell between both hits.

 **Garuda phase** does the least damage, and has only one hardcast (Slipstream).